S 300

-Peaceful furnished one and two bedroom apartments within a park-like development in Murray, UT.
-Located south of Salt Lake City by I-15, I-215 and Highway 89, the development is perfect…
+Quiet furnished one and two bedroom apartments within as laid back development in Millcreek, UT.
+Located by Highway 89 south of Salt Lake City, the development is in proximity to…

 Call For Pricing